J.S. Acker Park:

 The sculpture garden is adjacent to the Performing Arts Center.
 Enter the sculpture garden and walk down the trail.
 Look for a dancing frog.
 Keep following the trail until you see the Permian Corridor sculpture.
 Walk through the corridor and continue downhill until you find the Deodora Cypress tree.
 The treasure is hiding under one of its branches.

-CREEKSIDE SITE
+LAKEVIEW SITE

-VETERANS SITE
+BENCH SITE

 PEAVINE TRAIL